Christianity in Zimbabwe

 Christianity is the largest religion practiced in Zimbabwe, accounted for more than 84% of the population.
 The arrival of Christianity dates back to the 16th century by Portuguese missionaries such as Fr.
-Gonsalo Da Silveira of the Roman Catholic Church.
+Gonsalo Da Silveira.
 Christianity is embraced by the majority of the population.
 It is estimated 85 percent of Zimbabweans claim to be Christians, with approximately 62 percent regularly attending church services.
 Christian faith plays a very important role in the organization of Zimbabwean society.

-Heads of the Christian Denominations in Zimbabwe is an association made up of some of the common church bodies; Evangelical Fellowship of Zimbabwe, the Zimbabwe Catholic Bishops' Conference, and the Zimbabwe Council of Churches.
-However, recent years saw a large increase in the number of new denominations: notably "Apostles" or "Mapostori".
-Most of these denominations derive their teachings from the bible and attach greater emphasis on prophecy, demonstration of power, and fasting in the wilderness.
-Some reputable apostolic churches include Johane Masowe, Johane Marange, Mugodhi, among others.
-Still, there are some "Apostles who disregard the Bible and believe in Messengers from God".
-There has been debate over the Western-formed churches including Anglican and Roman Catholic, over the truthfulness of the apostles' doctrine.
+Heads of the Christian Denominations in Zimbabwe is an association made up of some of the common church bodies; the Zimbabwe Catholic Bishops' Conference, Evangelical Fellowship of Zimbabwe, and the Zimbabwe Council of Churches.
+However, recent years have seen a large increase in the number of new denominations, notably "Apostles" or "Mapostori".
+Most of these denominations derive their teachings from the Bible and attach greater emphasis on prophecy, demonstration of power, and fasting in the wilderness.
+Some reputable apostolic churches include Johane Masowe, Johane Marange, and Mugodhi, among others.
+Still, there are some "apostles who disregard the Bible and believe in messengers from God".
+There has been debate over the Western-formed churches, including Catholic and Anglican, over the truthfulness of the apostles' doctrine.
 While some apostles truly follow the Way of Christ, some violate bible principles through false prophecy.
-In addition, there has been a growing number of Christian Ministries, including Prophetic Healing and Deliverance and United Family International Church, who are also criticized for overemphasizing the prosperity gospel and giving- while increasing the wealth of the leaders.
+In addition, there has been a growing number of Christian ministries, including Prophetic Healing and Deliverance and United Family International Church, who are also criticized for overemphasizing the prosperity gospel and giving while increasing the wealth of the leaders.

 History

-Roman Catholic missionaries were the first to arrive in Zimbabwe.
+Catholic missionaries were the first to arrive in Zimbabwe.
 The first attempt to introduce Christianity to the Shona [tribe of Zimbabwe] was made by a Portuguese Jesuit missionary, Gonçalo da Silveira, at the court of the Monomotapa dynasty until he was murdered as a result of court intrigues in 1561.
 Although at least a dozen Catholic churches were planted, they all disappeared by 1667, when Portugal's power was waning, leaving "no discernible trace of Christianity."
 This remained the situation until the movement of Protestant missions arrived in the nineteenth century.